codacy-open-source-projects-scans/mongodb/src/mongo/db/timeseries/README.md

 equality filters are generally not recommended, and doubly-so for time series `metaField` data.
 Queries should instead match on specific nested fields.

+### CRUD Operations

+CRUD operations can interact directly with the bucketed data format by setting the `rawData` command parameter.

+## Batched Inserts

+When a batch of inserts is processed by the write path, this typically comes from an `insertMany` command, the batch is [organized by meta value and sorted](https://github.com/mongodb/mongo/blob/r8.2.1/src/mongo/db/timeseries/bucket_catalog/bucket_catalog.h#L522-L543) in time ascending order to ensure efficient bucketing and insertion.
+Prior versions would perform bucket targeting for each measurement in the order the user specified.
+This could lead to poor insert performance and very sub-optimal bucketing behavior if the user's batch was in time descending order.
+This change in batching also significantly reduces the number of stripe lock acquisitions which in turn reduces contention on the stripe lock.
+The stripe lock is acquired roughly once per batch per meta, instead of per measurement during the staging phase of a write.

 ## Indexes

 In order to support queries on the time-series collection that could benefit from indexed access